dnsimple/dnsimple-developer/content/v2/domains.markdown

 <note>
-When creating a domain using Solo or Teams subscription, the resolution for the zone will be automatically enabled and this will be charged on your following subscription renewal invoices.
+When creating a domain using Solo or Teams subscription, the resolution for the zone will be automatically enabled.
+This will be charged on your following subscription renewal invoices.
 </note>